jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

     root@cm:~# qcolorcheck -platform linuxfb

-The Gumstix *Pi Dev Board* has a camera connector that is a little more convenient to use with the official RPi camera modules.
-The Gumstix board does not require an extra adapter or jumper wires to connect power and I2C the way you need to do using the RPi compute board.
+The Gumstix *Pi Dev Board* has a camera connector that is a little more convenient to use with the official RPi camera modules because it does not require an extra adapter board or jumpers to connect power and I2C the way you need to do using the RPi compute board.

 You do still need a `dt-blob.bin` to reconfigure some GPU pins for the camera.
 You can download the blob from the instructions [here][rpi-cm-camera].